Get the book from Routledge (here) or Amazon (here)

 Above, we suggested quoting the SE besides the estimator itself.
 However, standard statistical practice is different and it is not very intuitive.
 There are a few conceptual difficulties in being precise when talking about the error.
 Suppose we estimate \(\mu\) with \(\bar{Y}\) and we find \(\bar{Y}=10\) and \(SE=0.2\).
 We are quite confident that \(\mu\) is between \(9.6\) and \(10.4\).
 However, this statement makes no probabilistic sense.
 The true \(\mu\) is either in the interval \((9.6,10.4)\) or it’s not.
 The unknown \(\mu\) is not a random variable – it has a single fixed value, whether or not it is known to the statistician.

 The “trick” that has been devised is to move from a probabilistic statement about the unknown (but with a fixed value) parameter to a probabilistic statement about the method.
-We say something like: “The interval \((9.6,10.4)\) for the value \(\mu\) was constructed by a method with is 95% successful.”
+We say something like: “The interval \((9.6,10.4)\) for the value \(\mu\) was constructed by a method which is 95% successful.”
 Since the method is usually successful, we have confidence in its output.

 Let \(Y_1, \ldots, Y_n \sim f_\theta(y)\), \(\theta \in \Theta\).
 A \((1-\alpha)100\%\) Confidence Interval for \(\theta\) is the pair of scalar-valued statistics \(L=L(Y_1, \ldots, Y_n)\) and \(U=U(Y_1, \ldots, Y_n)\) such that \(P(L \le \theta \le U) \ge 1-\alpha\) for all \(\theta \in \Theta\) with the inequality as closs to an equality as possible.